The image of Colmez's Montreal functor: Banach space representations

 \section{Banach space representations}

 From now on we assume that $G$ is a $p$-adic analytic group.
 The following fact is essential: for every compact open subgroup $H$ of $G$ the completed group ring $\OO[[H]]$ is noetherian.
 An \textit{$L$-Banach space representation} $\Pi$ of $G$ is an $L$-Banach space $\Pi$ together with a $G$-action by continuous linear automorphisms such that the map $G\times \Pi\rightarrow \Pi$ describing the action is continuous.
 A Banach space representation $\Pi$ is called \textit{unitary}, if there exists a $G$-invariant norm defining the topology on $\Pi$.
 The existence of such norm is equivalent to the existence of an open bounded $G$-invariant $\OO$-lattice $\Theta$ in $\Pi$.
 A unitary $L$-Banach space representation is \textit{admissible} if $\Theta\otimes_{\OO} k$ is an admissible (smooth) representation of $G$, this means that the space of invariants $(\Theta\otimes_{\OO} k)^H$ is finite dimensional for every open subgroup $H$ of $G$.
 We note that it is enough to check this for a single open pro-$p$ subgroup of $G$, see for example \cite[6.3.2]{coeff}.
-Our definition of admissibility is equivalent to that of \cite{iw}, see \cite[6.5.7]{em1}, and does not depend on the choice of $\Theta$.
+Our definition of admissibility does not depend on the choice of $\Theta$.
+Moreover, it is equivalent to that of \cite{iw}, see \cite[6.5.7]{em1}, which requires $\Theta^d:=\Hom_{\OO}(\Theta, \OO)$ to be a finitely generated module over $\OO[[H]]$.
 We say that an $L$-Banach space representation $\Pi$ is \textit{irreducible}, if it does not contain a proper closed $G$-invariant subspace.
 We say that $\Pi$ is \textit{absolutely irreducible} if $\Pi\otimes_L L'$ is irreducible for every finite extension $L'$ of $L$.

 \begin{lem} Let $\Pi$ be an absolutely irreducible and admissible unitary $L$-Banach space representation of $G$ and let $\phi\in \End_{L[G]}^{cont}(\Pi)$.
 If the algebra $L[\phi]$ is finite dimensional over $L$ then $\phi\in L$. \end{lem} \begin{proof} Let $f\in L[X]$ be the minimal polynomial of $\phi$ over $L$, and let $L'$ be the splitting field of $f$.
 If $M$ is a finitely generated $L[[H]]:= L\otimes \OO[[H]]$ module, then $M_{L'}$ is a finitely generated $L'[[H]]$-module.
 Thus, it follows from \cite[Thm 3.5]{iw} that $\Pi_{L'}$ is an admissible unitary $L'$-Banach space representation of $G$.
 Since by assumption $\Pi_{L'}$ is irreducible, it follows from the proof of \cite[Cor.
 3.7]{iw} that any non-zero continuous linear $G$-equivariant map $\psi: \Pi_{L'}\rightarrow \Pi_{L'}$ is an isomorphism.
 Since $f(\phi)=0$ using this we may find $\lambda\in L'$ such that $f(\lambda)=0$ and $\phi\otimes \id -\lambda$ kills $\Pi_{L'}$.
 Now $\Gal(L'/L)$ acts on $\Pi_L'$ via $\sigma(v\otimes\mu)= v\otimes \sigma(\mu)$ for all $\mu\in L'$.
 Choose a non-zero $v\in \Pi$, then $\phi(v)\in \Pi$, and hence $\sigma(\lambda) v = \lambda v$ for all $\sigma\in \Gal(L'/L)$.
 This implies $\lambda\in L$, and hence $\phi=\lambda$. \end{proof}